coda/packs-sdk/docs/guides/best-practices.md

 - [x] Set a few [featured columns][schemas_featured_columns] on your schema, for the most commonly used properties.

+## Authentication

+- [x] Set a meaningful [account name][auth_name] by implementing the `getConnectionName` function.
+This helps users that connect to multiple accounts distinguish them.
+- [x] Make sure to set the [`instructionsUrl`][instructionsUrl] field.
+Direct user to a help center article that provides information about where they can find the required tokens or credentials.

 ## General

-- [x] When using per-user authentication, make sure to set the [`instructionsUrl`][instructionsUrl] field.
-Direct user to a help center article that provides information about where they can find the required tokens or credentials.
 - [x] Throw a [`UserVisibleError`][UserVisibleError] for bad input or when an expected type of error occurs.
 This allows you to provide a more informative error message to the user.
 - [x] If accepting or returning an index value, start counting at 1.
 Although JavaScript is 0-based, Coda formula language is 1-based.